-If you are one of those drivers, you’ve probably noticed the red and white striped bar that hang down from the trailer looking somewhat like a guardrail between you and the big rig’s tires.
-This steel barrier is known as a Mansfield bar and is designed to keep following vehicles from going under the trailer in the event of a crash at the truck’s rear end.
+If you are one of those drivers, you’ve probably noticed the red and white striped bar that hangs down from the trailer.
+It looks somewhat like a guardrail between you and the big rig’s tires.
+This steel barrier is known as a Mansfield bar, and it is designed to keep vehicles from going under the trailer in the event of a crash at the truck’s rear end.

 The Mansfield bar was created after the death of actress Jayne Mansfield, whose tragic end came at the horrifically young age of 34 when the car she and her children were riding in slammed into the rear of a semi truck.
 The collision sheared the roof of the vehicle almost completely off killing Mansfield and her two adult passengers.
 Her three children who were in the back seat survived the accident.

-Semi trucks are everywhere on the road.
-While they may sport various safety measures such as the Mansfield bar, the danger they pose to other drivers largely rests with their operators.
+While semi trucks may sport various safety measures such as the Mansfield bar, the danger they pose to other drivers largely rests with their operators.
 Driver fatigue and distracted driving are some of the leading causes of semi truck accidents.
-Safety additions are important, but nothing can replace responsibility.
+Safety additions are important, but nothing can replace personal responsibility.
 Having a Mansfield bar on the back of a semi doesn’t mean the driver can forget safety.
 An injured individual can still hold the driver or their carrier legally accountable.